Seldon Williams House: Williams

-Seldon Roane Williams and Elizabeth Glide were married on April 24, 1913, at her mother's apartments in Cloyne Court Hotel.
+Seldon Roane Williams and Elizabeth Glide were married on April 24, 1913 at her mother's apartments in Cloyne Court Hotel.
 Glide came from a prominent Sacramento family, while Williams was originally from Lebanon, Tennessee; the society news article announcing their wedding stated "he will make a home for his bride after the conclusion of their honeymoon."
 The home at 2821 Claremont Boulevard was designed by Julia Morgan for the Williams.
 Elizabeth was one of the daughters of wealthy philanthropist Lizzie Glide (founder of Mary Elizabeth Inn and namesake of Glide Memorial Church), and this house was one of several commissions undertaken by Morgan for the Glide family.
 Morgan's nephew Morgan North had a contract to photograph the house once a week during its construction.
 Although the house was designed for the Williams couple to entertain guests, Seldon Williams died soon after the house was complete and Elizabeth lived a reclusive life upstairs, closing most of the house and covering the furniture.
-In the upstairs master suite where Williams lived, she used the fireplace for heat and sometimes forgot to open the flue; as Norma Willer later recalled, "I don't know what she burned but [...] it was a dark cave [when we inspected it for the University in 1971]."
+In the upstairs primary suite where Williams lived, she used the fireplace for heat and sometimes forgot to open the flue; as Norma Willer later recalled, "I don't know what she burned but [...] it was a dark cave [when we inspected it for the University in 1971]."
 During World War II, Catherine Freeman Nimitz, wife of Chester Nimitz, was living in the Claremont neighborhood; she overheard that an agent of the Federal Bureau of Investigation arrested the butler and maid as German agents.

 According to Mary Grace Barron, a Claremont neighborhood resident and the real estate agent who would later handle its sale, "it was the 'dream house' of many [passersby] who speculated about its mysterious owner."
 Barron and her husband had stopped by the Morgan-designed Hearst residence at San Simeon while returning from a trip to San Diego over the Labor Day weekend in 1970 and upon passing by the home at 2821 Claremont, she told him "Gilbert, that's the best Julia Morgan there is.
 It's better than anything at San Simeon."
 She later learned from Morgan's nephew that Julia considered it one of her best works.